junglesta/wherenodoctor/_posts/2016-01-01-02-sicknesses-that-are-often-confused.md

 >**If you cannot find the sickness you are looking for in this book, look for it under a different name or in the chapter that covers the same sort of problem.
 Use the list of CONTENTS and the Index**

-If you are unsure what the sickness is—especially if it seems serious—try to get medical help.
+If you are unsure what the sickness is, especially if it seems serious, try to get medical help.

 The rest of this chapter gives examples of common or traditional names people use for various sicknesses.
 Often a single name is given to diseases that are different according to medical science.

 Examples cannot be given for each country or area where this book may be used.
 Therefore, I have kept those from the Spanish edition, with names used by villagers in western Mexico.
 They will not be the same names you use.
 However, people in many parts of the world see and speak of their illnesses in a similar way.
 So the examples may help you think about how people name diseases in your area.

-### EXAMPLES OF LOCAL NAMES FOR SICKNESSES
+## EXAMPLES OF LOCAL NAMES FOR SICKNESSES

 Spanish Name: EMPACHO (STOPPED-UP GUT)